Ensono/amido.github.io/docs/stackscli/about.md

 ### Windows

-The following PowerShell snippet will download the application to the user's Downloads directory.
-It is up to the user to put it somewhere that is accessible on the PATH or use the full path to the app when using it.
+The following PowerShell snippet will download the Stacks CLI executable to the user's Downloads directory.
+It should be moved somewhere accessible for use through the PATH (or alternatively, use the full path to the app when using it).

 ```bash
 # Download the binary